MischaU8/yumyum/fillets/optimizing-fillet-intersections-08_peCvcOAIzMQ.md

 Uploaded: 2023-05-18

-yum yum Floyd here with a quick look at optimizing fillet intersections and plasticity in this example I can produce cleaner fillets by adding new edges using the keyboard shortcut Ctrl R to use the iso param tool
+yum yum Floyd here with a quick look at optimizing fillet intersections in Plasticity in this example I can produce cleaner fillets by adding new edges using the keyboard shortcut Ctrl R to use the iso param tool